 All student accounts, including fees, must be cleared before students can leave for study abroad/study away.
 Final departure packets will not be released unless student accounts are paid in full or appropriate arrangements have been made through the Kalamazoo College Student Accounts Office.
 Non-payment of the comprehensive fee installments will jeopardize a student's continuing participation in the program and may result in withdrawal or dismissal from the program.

-In order to hold a student's place in a program, a nonrefundable deposit is required.
+In order to hold a student's place in a study abroad program, a nonrefundable deposit is required.
 Payment of this amount is due with the Participation Confirmation form.
 If this form and deposit are not returned by the deadline, students will be withdrawn from the program.
 In the cases of withdrawal after that date or dismissal from the program, the deposit will be forfeited.
 In addition to forfeiting the deposit, students who withdraw following submission of an application to study abroad are liable for all other moneys advanced on their behalf at any time including, but not limited to, application fees and nonrefundable deposits assessed by non-Kalamazoo programs, airlines, etc.

 International education is supported at Kalamazoo College by a number of generous gifts, including the S. Rudolph Light Endowment and the Arcus Gay and Lesbian Fund Study Abroad Endowment.
 For Kalamazoo College students receiving Kalamazoo College financial assistance/scholarships, this aid is available for those programs that appear in the "approved for transfer of academic credit and Kalamazoo financial assistance/scholarships" category of the List of Study Abroad Programs.
 The term "limited financial aid" indicates that state and federal funds are fully available, but institutional funding (including GLCA tuition remission) will not be credited.